-Residents must return the keys to their old unit within five (5) calendar days of the date the transfer offer was made.
+Residents must return the keys to their old unit within five (5) calendar days upon the execution of the new lease/keys provided for the new unit.
 Should the resident not return the keys to their old unit, the sending development, in addition to billing the resident, will also notify the receiving development of the resident's outstanding balance.
-Failure to pay outstanding charges to the LACDA is a material breach of the

-Lease Agreement and the resident will be subject to termination of their tenancy.
+Failure to pay outstanding charges to the LACDA is a material breach of the Lease Agreement and the resident will be subject to termination of their tenancy.